Radioisotope Power Systems

 The U.S. Navy launched the first radioisotope power system in 1961.
 A total of 24 NASA missions have successfully flown with an RPS since 1969.
 One new mission — NASA's Dragonfly quadcopter — is in development.

-Active & Future Missions
+Active and Future Missions

-Future Mission
+DRAGONFLY | Future Mission

 Power for this proposed quadcopter mission to Saturn's Moon Titan would be supplied by a Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) mounted in a cylinder on the back of the drone.